-The district will offer instruction in CPR and the use of an automated external defibrillator (AED) at least once to students enrolled in in grades 7-12.
-The instruction can be provided as part of any course and is not required to result in CPR or AED certification.
+The district will annually offer instruction in CPR at least once to students enrolled in in grades 7-12.
+The instruction can be provided as part of any course and is not required to result in CPR certification.

 The district will annually offer students in grades 7-12 instruction on the use of bleeding control stations to respond to traumatic injury.
-For more information, see:

-- Homeland Security's Stop the Bleed (https://www.dhs.gov/stopthebleed) - Stop the Bleed Texas (https://stopthebleedtexas.org/)
+For more information, see Homeland Security's Stop the Bleed and Stop the Bleed and Stop the Bleed and Stop the Bleed and Stop the Bleed and Stop the Bleed and Homeland Security and Homeland Security and Stop the Bleed and Homeland Security and Homeland Security and Homeland Security and <a href="Homeland Securit